 Grayscale: An image, which has a range of monochromatic shades from black to white.

 Grid Lines: The lines on the display that helps in composing the shot according to Rule of Thirds.

-High Key: An image that is almost entirely bright with very little shadows.
+High Key: An image that is almost entirely bright with very few shadows.

 Histogram: A visual representation of the brightness values in an image.
-Usually illustrated using a graph with left side displaying shadows, right side displaying highlights and centre areas displaying midtones.
+Usually illustrated using a graph with the left side displaying shadows, the right side displaying highlights, and the center areas displaying mid-tones.

 Hot Shoe: A mounting point on top of the camera to attach flash or wireless trigger.

 Image Stabilization (IS): A technique used in the lens to minimize the blur caused by camera vibrations.
 Usually used in Canon lenses.

 ISO: Abbreviation of International Organization for Standardization.
 Represents the sensor’s sensitivity to the light.

 JPEG: Abbreviation of Joint Photographic Experts Group.
 Standard format for image compression in digital devices.

 Kelvin (K): An unit to measure color temperature.
 Usually used while setting the manual white balance.